events

 (*CEBRIG Members)

-MCDM Review in marketing and managerial decisions: Practical implications and Future research By Theodore Tarnanidis, Jason Papathanasiou, Bertrand Mareschal* and Maro Vlachopoulou Forthcoming ECOLOGICAL ECONOMICS
+MCDM Review in marketing and managerial decisions: Practical implications and Future research By Theodore Tarnanidis, Jason Papathanasiou, Bertrand Mareschal* and Maro Vlachopoulou Forthcoming JOURNAL OF ECONOMIC BEHAVIOR & ORGANIZATION

-For better or for worse: How Mutual Credit Systems bolster resilience of small firms By Ariane Reyns*, Marek Hudon* & Koen Schoors February 2025 AGRICULTURAL ECONOMICS
+For better or for worse: How Mutual Credit Systems bolster resilience of small firms By Ariane Reyns*, Marek Hudon* & Koen Schoors February 2025 |

-The Proof is in the Pudding: Workers Care About Evidence‐Based Diversity Cues By Valerie De Cock*, Pinar Celik* & Claudia Toma* December 2024 |
+The Proof is in the Pudding: Workers Care About Evidence‐Based Diversity Cues By Valerie De Cock*, Pinar Celik* & Claudia Toma* December 2024 ECOLOGICAL ECONOMICS

 chapters in books